-The overnight market is especially important for evening out the banks' daily deficits and surpluses in their transaction accounts in the RIX payment system.
+On the overnight market the banks even out daily deficits and surpluses in their transaction accounts in the RIX payment system.
 These imbalances arise when the banks' incoming and outgoing payments do not match one another in time and when unforeseen payments arise during the day.
 While the banks make forecasts in order to assess the need for liquidity to carry out their payments, customers' business transactions and transfers by portfolio managers and other financial participants within their foreign exchange and securities portfolios may create further imbalances that may need to be adjusted during the day.